 - An office action is an answer from the USPTO regarding the application of a patent.
 The office action may be a refusal stating reasons why a patent should not be granted.
 The experience of a patent professional allows them to take appropriate action and argue for your application before the law.
 As a lawyer knows the most appropriate way to handle cases in court, a licensed patent professional knows the best way to appeal and argue for your application before the USPTO.

 - Claims are the most significant part of a patent as they define the scope of an invention.
 Unfortunately, they are also the most difficult to write.
 Claims must be designed into a structure while using the appropriate arrangement.
 Claims that are poorly written can decrease the chance of a patent’s protection.
 An experienced patent professional has the right expertise in these matters.

 It is a tough decision for inventors to decide whether to patent an invention themselves or hire a patent professional.
-Therefore, a large number of inventors attempt to self-draft their application for patents.
-However, a provisional patent application may not issue into a granted patent by itself.
+Therefore, a large number of inventors attempt to self-draft their applications for patents.
+However, a provisional patent application may not issue a granted patent by itself.

 The importance of a patent professional also provides you a competitive edge and secures your sensitive established information.
 While you search independently, choosing a professional guarantees more crucial quality information and a more constant application process.

 A patent professional, either as a licensed patent attorney or a licensed patent agent, both care for the worth of your time and money.
 Both attorneys and agents have passed the Patent Bar and can exercise patent law.
 Avail the benefits of a licensed patent professional to ensure your patent application is rightly and adequately drafted to your appropriate and desired needs.